What other things should a prospective new client know or consider?

 Here are some ballpark estimates: For a very simple return, with nothing more than a Schedule A, I can happily do that $275 and would love to do those all tax season, but that is about the minimum fee.
 (I have a few elderly clients that I do for less.)
 For a family with kids where one or both spouses work, who own their own home with investments: $375-$475.
 For a self-employed person with an office in home, deducts car mileage, owns their own home, kids: $475-$575.
 A complex return would include a return where there is more than one thing going on such as rental property and self-employment, $500 to $600.
 All of the above prices assume NO OBAMACARE/HEALTH CONNECTOR issues.
 Note that there are income levels where the income level itself will trigger extra forms (8960, 8959, etc.) and the fee just goes up.
 So, yes, in a way, when your adjusted gross income is higher, there is slight bias higher on all of the above fees.
 There is a creeping complexity that you probably don’t appreciate.

-That means everyone has health insurance for the full year and you did not utilize the healthcare exchange, and receive premium tax care credits.
+It means everyone has health insurance for the full year and you did not utilize the healthcare exchange, or receive premium tax care credits.
 If there is an Obamacare issue then the fees go up accordingly.

 You are always free to send me a pdf of your last year’s return (you can redact your personal info if you want) and how much you paid for it, I will happily tell you whether my fees are higher, lower or comparable to what you’ve been paying.
 That is always the best approach.
 That avoids any unpleasant surprises.

 How do you take your coffee?